2021 Community Health Assessment

-This Community Health Assessment, a follow-up to similar studies conducted in 2007 and 2012, is a systematic, data-driven approach to determining the health status, behaviors and needs of residents in the Quad-Cities Area.
+This Community Health Assessment, conducted every three years, is a systematic, data-driven approach to determining the health status, behaviors and needs of residents in the Quad Cities and Muscatine areas.

-The "community" defined for this study (the "Quad-Cities Area") includes residents of Scott County, Iowa, and Rock Island County, Illinois.
+The community defined for this study includes residents of Scott and Muscatine Counties in Iowa and Rock Island County in Illinois.

-Our coordinated assessment approach included primary data collection, secondary data analysis, and qualitative input from community leaders.
-Each of our health departments convened a community health task force to review and prioritize secondary data and collect qualitative input from community leaders in Scott and Rock Island counties.
+Our coordinated assessment approach includes primary data collection, secondary data analysis, and qualitative input from community leaders.
+Each of our health departments convened a community health task force to review and prioritize secondary data and collect qualitative input from community leaders in Scott, Muscatine, and Rock Island counties.
 In addition, through QCHI, the health systems funded a survey and data collection for the bi-state area.

 Community Health Improvement Plan

 Based on that assessment, Trinity developed a Community Health Improvement Plan focused on key areas identified in the assessment.
 Read that plan here.

 Our non-profit hospital's annual required report of our community benefits plan has been filed with the Illinois Attorney General's office and is available to the public upon request from the Illinois Attorney General.